Herbavoss/nxt/README.md

 ## Compile it! ##

   - if necessary with: `./compile.sh`
-  - you need jdk-7 or 8 as well
+  - you need jdk-8 as well

 ----
 ## Improve it! ##